gear-foundation/gear-wiki/docs/examples/marketplace.md

 - Gear Non-Fundible Token contract enables creation of NFT tokens, proves an ownership of a digital assets, check [this article](https://wiki.gear-tech.io/examples/gnft-721) for details.
 - NFT Marketplace contract enables to buy and sell non-fungible tokens for fungible tokens, hold the NFT auctions and make/accept purchase offers on NFTs.

-This video demonstrates how to configure and run Markeplace applciation on your own and explains the user interaction workflow: **https://youtu.be/RdlWUkxlmV4**
+This video demonstrates how to configure and run Markeplace application on your own and explains the user interaction workflow: **https://youtu.be/RdlWUkxlmV4**

 ![img alt](./img/nft-marketplace.png)